cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ## Create blocks

-Now, you can start your single-node blockchain:
+Now you can start your single-node blockchain:

 ```bash
 $ ./simd start